Dealing with Expert Bias in Collective Decision-Making: Background

-We define $\pmb{\xi}_t$ as the advice matrix at time $t$ (and thus resulting from the context vector ${\vv{x}_t}$), wherein row $n$ consists of expert $n$'s advice vector.
-An algorithm for bandits with expert advice, i.e., a CDM algorithm, selects arms based on this advice matrix and the subjective confidence estimation.
-Specifically, a CDM algorithm maintains a time-dependent policy $\pi_t$ which maps expert advice to a probability distribution over the arms.
-By incorporating experiences (i.e., chosen arms, the advice that led to each chosen arm, and the observed rewards), the CDM algorithm should improve its policy while, again, balancing exploration and exploitation with the ultimate goal of maximizing the cumulative reward, or equivalently, minimizing regret.
-Algorithm \ref{alg:expert-learning} outlines the problem of bandits with expert advice.
-An important observation here is that only the experts need to observe the context, the CDM algorithm itself does not explicitly take the context into account to make its decision.
-As a result, it is also applicable to problems for which the contexts can be fully observed by human experts but are hard to meaningfully capture into datapoints to train a CMAB solver.
+A learner for bandits with expert advice selects arms based on this advice matrix by maintaining a time-dependent policy $\pi_t$ which maps expert advice to a probability distribution over the arms.
+By incorporating experiences (i.e., chosen arms, the advice that led to each chosen arm, and the observed rewards), the learner should improve its policy while, again, balancing exploration and exploitation in order to maximize the cumulative reward, or equivalently, minimize regret. \autoref{alg:expert-learning} outlines the problem of bandits with expert advice.
+An important observation here is that the learner is context-agnostic.
+By this we mean that only the experts need to observe the context, the learner itself does not explicitly take the context into account to make its decision.
+As a result, it is also applicable to problems for which the contexts can be fully observed by human experts but are hard to meaningfully capture into data points to train a CMAB solver.

-The performance in this setting has traditionally been measured in terms of regret with respect to the single best expert, in other words, algorithms compete with the single best expert in hindsight.
-Let $r^n_t$ be the reward collected by exclusively following expert $n$'s advice at timestep $t$, and $r^{CDM}_t$ be the reward collected by the CDM algorithm at timestep $t$, the regret is then
+Performance is typically measured in terms of regret with respect to the single best expert.
+Algorithms thus compete with the single best expert in hindsight.
+Let $k_{t}^{\tilde{f}}=\argmax_{k\in[K]} \tilde{f}(k,\vx_t)$ be the arm chosen at time $t$ by greedily acting on some approximation $\tilde{f}$, and let $(k_t)_{t=1}^T$ be the sequence of actions taken by the learner, the regret is then

-This regret expresses the traditional goal of performing as well or better than the single best expert, but does not give us a clear indication of performance on the underlying CMAB.
+This regret expresses the natural goal of performing as well or better than the single best expert.
+Under the realizability assumption (there exists an expert $n$ such that $\tilde{f}^n = f$), this regret is equivalent to the regret with regards to optimality.
+When the realizability assumption does not hold, i.e., when only sub-optimal experts are available, this regret does not give us a clear indication of performance on the underlying CMAB.
+In such a case, the regret as defined in \autoref{eq:cmab_regret} for contextual bandits is more indicative of performance relative to optimality, irrespective of the quality of the expert set.